-In Wisconsin, Healthcare Waste Management can process all of your waste streams.
-Our medical waste disposal services in Wisconsin include Biohazardous waste disposal, sharps container disposal and secure document shredding.
-Contact HWM today for a quick, hassle free, customized quote.
+Wisconsin Medical Waste Disposal.
+Healthcare Waste Management offers convenient, secure medical waste disposal services.
+Including, Infectious Waste Disposal, Biohazardous waste disposal, sharps container disposal and secure document shredding.
+Contact us today for a quick, hassle free, customized quote to fit your needs.

 "The only company you will ever need."